jennceng/sinatra_clinic_destinations/README.md

 ### What is Sinatra?

 * Sinatra is a free and open-source lightweight web application framework
-* Unlike other ruby frameworks (such as Rails), Sinatra emphasizes a minimalistic approach to development, only offering what is essential to hand HTTP requests and deliver responses to clients (your browser)
+* Unlike other ruby frameworks (such as Rails), Sinatra emphasizes a minimalistic approach to development, only offering what is essential to handle HTTP requests and deliver responses to clients (your browser)
 * It is ideal for teaching HTTP since its syntax in defining endpoints use HTTP verbs in the pattern `verb ‘route’ do`

 ---